Igobythenameofyunhanjin/cambrio-study/indexes/xy-concept.md

 ## Axises
 - X-axis: Horizontal direction on the sheet (left to right)
 - Y-axis: Vertical direction on the sheet (bottom to top)
+- Example: (X: 100, Y:50) is 100mm to right, 50mm to top

+## Routing the cutting path